-Captain Dave Macomber
+Meet Captain Dave Macomber

 For Dave Macomber, the wildlife on the Delaware Bay is always changing.
-As one of eight captains of the Cape May-Lewes Ferry, he might see a flock of rare gannets and a pod of frolicking dolphins one day, and seals sunning themselves on the rocks and a stingray or butterfly migration the next.
+As one of the captains of the Cape May-Lewes Ferry, he might see a flock of rare gannets and a pod of frolicking dolphins one day, and seals sunning themselves on the rocks and a stingray or butterfly migration the next.

 Then there’s the weather.
 One day, the bay might be smooth as glass; the next, rough with chopping waves.
 Macomber has been through blizzards and, at times, has had to break through icy waters.